 It should be tried on multiple separate occasions before deciding it is ineffective.
 Levitra will not work unless arousal is present.

 The recommended dose is 100mg taken as needed approximately 15-30 minutes before sexual activity.
 Based on individual efficacy and tolerability, the dose may be increased to a maximum dose of 200mg or decreased to 50mg.
 The maximum recommended dosing frequency is once per day.
 Sexual stimulation is required for a response to treatment.
-Spedra will continue to work for between 4-12 hours and should not be taken more than once a day.
+Spedra will continue to work for around 4 hours and should not be taken more than once a day.

 Onset of action may be delayed up to 1.5 hours, if taken on a full stomach.

 Authored 19 February 2011 by Dr Tony Steele